 - Monitor call center activity

 Call patterns for scam numbers are completely different from patterns of spam numbers.
 Scam numbers are purposefully hard to detect and therefore more difficult to add to a spoofing list.
-Since these are criminals, they use one number for a short duration of time and quickly discard it.
+Since these are criminals, they will tap into an existing number from a legitimate business for a short duration of time and quickly discard it in order to fly under the radar.
 However, Hiya detects and blocks spoofed calls with an advanced data model.
 Below is the call pattern for a number used to propagate an IRS scam.
-The lifespan of the number is very short and the volumes are bursty in nature – a few days of large amounts of calls, followed by a long period of no activity.
+The lifespan of the number is very short but the volume of calls is quite large—with scam calls, there are typically a few days of large amounts of calls, followed by a long period of no activity.

-Criminals are getting smarter and frequently switching numbers to avoid detection.
+Criminals are getting smarter; they’re frequently switching numbers to avoid detection.
 Most anti-spam solutions that rely on user reports are ineffective against scam callers for this very reason.
 To prevent this, the Hiya voice performance platform uses advanced heuristics-based call pattern analysis and machine learning algorithms to help detect scam calls.

-Whether it’s a spam or a scam call, the best thing to do is avoid engaging with these numbers.
+Whether it’s spam or a scam call, the best thing to do is to avoid engaging with these numbers.
 It can be tempting to pick up and give these callers a piece of your mind.
 But, if you happen to pick up a call that seems suspicious, hang up immediately.
-An unwanted call may at best be annoying and may at worst may you or your customers into costly traps.
+An unwanted call may at best be annoying and may, at worst, cost you or your customers their personal information, or hard-earned money.

 Remember to never give personal or company information over the phone to someone who contacts you without warning.
-If a number claims to be from your bank, insurance agency, the IRS, etc. hang up and then call the agency yourself to make sure the call is legitimate.
+If a number claims to be from your bank, insurance agency, or the IRS, hang up immediately and call the agency yourself, at a publicly listed number, to make sure the call is legitimate.
 Especially use caution if pressured to give information immediately.
 Remember that the threats these callers use are illegitimate.
 Hang up and immediately report the number in the Hiya app, AT&T Call Protect, or Samsung SmartCall.

-If you make more than 20,000 calls a month, see if any of your call center numbers have been marked as spam or received negative labels with a free Hiya Connect reputation analysis.
+If you make more than 20,000 calls a month, we can assess whether or not your call center numbers have been marked as spam or received negative labels with a free Hiya Connect reputation analysis.